 Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
-Mr. Gürkaynak graduated from Ankara University, Faculty of Law in 1997, and was called to the Istanbul Bar in 1998.
-Mr. Gürkaynak received his LL.M. degree from Harvard Law School, and is qualified to practise in Istanbul, New York, Brussels and England and Wales (currently a non-practising solicitor).
-Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Mr. Gürkaynak worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+Gönenç graduated from Ankara University, Faculty of Law in 1997 and was called to the Istanbul Bar in 1998.
+Gönenç obtained his LL.M. degree from Harvard Law School and his Doctor of Philosophy in Law (Ph.D.) degree from University College London (UCL) Faculty of Laws.
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Gönenç worked as an attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+In addition to his membership to the Istanbul Bar since 1998, he was admitted to: the American Bar Association in 2002; the New York Bar in 2002 (currently non-practising; registered); the Brussels Bar in 2003 - 2004 (B List; not maintained); and the Law Society of England & Wales, 2004 (currently non-practising; registered).